-Notice is hereby given that the 2022 Annual Meeting of Stockholders, or the Annual Meeting, of VolitionRx Limited, which we refer to as VolitionRx, the Company, we or us, will be held at 93-95 Gloucester Place, London, W1U 6JQ, United Kingdom, at 11:00 a.m.
-LST on Monday, June 13, 2022, for the following purposes:
+Notice is hereby given that the 2023 Annual Meeting of Stockholders, or the Annual Meeting, of VolitionRx Limited, which we refer to as VolitionRx, the Company, we or us, will be held at 93-95 Gloucester Place, London, W1U 6JQ, United Kingdom, at 1:00 p.m.
+British Summer Time on Friday, June 23, 2023, for the following purposes:

 - 1. Election of Directors.
-To elect eight directors to serve until the next annual meeting of stockholders, or until such director's successor is duly elected and qualified, or until his or her earlier death, resignation or removal; - Ratification of Selection of Independent Registered Public Accounting Firm.
-To ratify the selection of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2022; - 3.
-Non-Binding Advisory Vote to Approve Named Executive Officer Compensation.
-To approve, by a non-binding advisory vote, the compensation of the Company's named executive officers, as disclosed in the Compensation of Named Executive Officers section of this Proxy Statement; - Approval of Amendment to 2015 Stock Incentive Plan.
-To approve an amendment to the Company's 2015 Stock Incentive Plan, as amended, or the 2015 Plan, to increase the number of shares of common stock that the Company has authority to grant under the 2015 Plan from 6,000,000 to 7,750,000; and - Other Business.
+To elect eight directors to serve until the next annual meeting of stockholders, and until such director's successor is duly elected and qualified, or until his or her earlier death, resignation or removal; - Ratification of Selection of Independent Registered Public Accounting Firm.
+To ratify the selection of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2023; - Non-Binding Advisory Vote to Approve Named Executive Officer Compensation.
+To approve, by a non-binding advisory vote, the compensation of the Company's named executive officers, as disclosed in the Compensation of Named Executive Officers section of this Proxy Statement; - 4.
+Approval of Amendment to 2015 Stock Incentive Plan.
+To approve an amendment to the Company's 2015 Stock Incentive Plan, as amended, or the 2015 Plan, to increase the number of shares of common stock that the Company has authority to grant under the 2015 Plan from 7,750,000 to 9,700,000; and - Other Business.
 To consider and act upon such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.

-The Company's board of directors recommends that you vote "FOR" the election of each of the director nominees named in Proposal 1, and "FOR" Proposals 2, 3, and 4.
+The Company's board of directors unanimously recommends that you vote "FOR" the election of each of the director nominees named in Proposal 1, and "FOR" Proposals 2, 3, and 4.

-The Company's board of directors has fixed the close of business on April 18, 2022 as the Record Date for the determination of stockholders that are entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.
+The Company's board of directors has fixed the close of business on April 24, 2023, as the Record Date for the determination of stockholders that are entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.
 Only stockholders of record, and holders of shares in street name as represented by a bank or broker statement certifying the number of shares in their possession, as of the close of business on the Record Date are entitled to notice of and to vote at this Annual Meeting and any postponements or adjournments.